Valle de Bravo

 Valle de Bravo ([ˈbaʝe ðe ˈβɾaβo]) is one of 125 municipalities in the State of Mexico, Mexico.
 The largest town and municipal seat is the town of Valle de Bravo.
 It is located on the shore of Lake Avándaro, approximately 156 km (97 miles) southwest of Mexico City and west of Toluca on highways 15, 134 or 1.
 It takes about two hours to drive from Mexico City to Valle de Bravo, making it a popular weekend getaway for the capital's affluent upper class.

 The town has several names during its history including San Francisco del Valle de Temascaltepec, Temascaltepec de indios, Villa del Valle, and San Francisco del Valle.
 The original names including Temascaltepec caused confusion with the nearby "Real de Minas de Temascaltepec", now Temascaltepec, so the county was known as "El Valle" (The Valley).
 The honorific "de Bravo" was added later to recognize Nicolás Bravo who fought at the Castle of Chapultepec during the Mexican–American War.
 Its Coat of arms includes the image of a temazcal in reference to its original name.

 In 1971, Valle de Bravo was known as typical city (ciudad típica) and magical town (pueblo mágico) in 2005.
 The town and the surrounding area are well known in Mexico as a tourist destination, mainly due to its relative proximity to Mexico City and for having hosted the world-famous Circuito Avandaro auto racing event and Festival de rock y Ruedas, a massive rock music festival.

+Toponymy

+The original name of Valle the Bravo was Valle de Temascaltepec, from the náhuatl temazcalli "steam bath", and tepetl "hill", the full meaning of which is "Hill of steam baths".